Person-centred integrated care

 - evaluate progress on and the impact of integration plans

 - share knowledge and best practice on key integrated care issues including systems leadership, risk sharing and co-production with people who use services and carers.

 SCIE are helping the local area establish a strategic vision and plan of action that will guide the transformation and integration of care and support locally.
-We welcome SCIE's expertise, insights and ability to work across the system.Martin Farran, Director of Adult Social Care, City of York Council
+We welcome SCIE's expertise, insights and ability to work across the system.Martin Farran, Director of Adult Services and Health, Liverpool City Council

 Local health and care systems should be person-centred – not service or system-centred.
 That’s our starting point.

 Our work is based on knowledge about what works to support effective integration that delivers person-centred, coordinated care.